igoldshm/MonetGAN/README.md

 ## Model
 In this project we used CycleGAN as our base architecture.
 ### Generator  implementation
+In CycleGAN there are two generators one that generates fake Monet paintings from real photos (photo -> monet) and the second one that is doing the opposite (monet -> photo).
+In terms of architecture they are identical and contain and encoder and decoder.
+Betwwen them (after the downscailing process by the encoder), there are 9 resnet blocks
 ### Discriminator  implementation
 ### Loss calculation
 #### Generator loss